Garduque2415/ToDoList-App/README.md

 This To Do List app is Created Using
 React Native and by following DearProgramers
-Simple Todo list app in react native tutorial
+Simple Todo list app in react native tutorial. with a few added features and slight design modifications.

 This is the link to the tutorial:
 [ https://youtu.be/imysBiRXqGk?si=zDc9DkWE6GvVGmU7 ]